snulv/ulv-multi-sidebar/README.md

 ## Angular Multi Sidebar

 This is a minimalistic reusable responsive sidebar.
 Using a simple service that allows multiple transclusions in AngularJS, this sidebar brings some of the power of web components and Angular2 to AngularJS.
-Simply add the module to your project and use the directive in the view where you want the sidebar and put the content of the sidebare in a div with the attribute transclude-to="menu" and the conent of the main body in a div with the attribute transclude-to="body".
-When in mobile view the attribute focus="[bool]" decides to show sidebar or content.
-If you are using angular-swipe in your project you will also be able to swipe between the different views.
+Simply add the module to your project and use the directive in the container where you want the sidebar and put the content of the sidebar in a div with the attribute transclude-to="menu" and the conent of the main body in a div with the attribute transclude-to="body".
+The directive can be used recursively within itself or multiple times in the same view.
+The directive hides the sidebar when the parent div becomes smaller than the min-width.

 ####Demo
 [Demo!](https://snulvin.github.io/ulv-multi-sidebar)